kwesialale/NETWORKWALKS-B083-WK3-CYBERSECURITY-PASSWORD-CRACKING-LAB/README.md

 ✅ The goal of this lab is to build a practical understanding of how password security works, why weak passwords are risky, and how cybersecurity professionals identify and address these vulnerabilities, not to encourage unauthorized access of any kind.
 🛡️ Please use the knowledge and tools demonstrated here responsibly and ethically.

 ---

-*Completed as part of the Networkwalks Cybersecurity & Ethical Hacking Project Tasks — Week 3.*

----